-3. Contract With the City of New York
+3. Contract With The City of New York

-NYCLDC has a contract with the City, allowing for the sale and lease of City-owned land to NYCLDC.
-The contract provides that when the City sells or leases City-owned land to NYCLDC, NYCLDC must dispose of such land to NYCEDC or at the direction of NYCEDC.
+NYCLDC has a contract with The City, allowing for the sale and lease of City-owned land to NYCLDC.
+The contract provides that when The City sells or leases City-owned land to NYCLDC, NYCLDC must dispose of such land to NYCEDC or at the direction of NYCEDC.

-During the year ended June 30, 2022, the Corporation did not close on any real estate sales transactions and did not lease any city-owned properties from the City.

-During the year ended June 30, 2021, the Corporation closed on one real estate sale transaction and leased one city-owned property from the City pursuant to section 384(b)(4) of the City Charter.
-During fiscal year 2021, the Corporation assigned the lease to a private party at the direction of NYCEDC and the private party assumed the lease.
+During the years ended June 30, 2023 and 2022, the Corporation did not close on any real estate sales transactions.
+During the year ended June 30, 2023, the Corporation leased one City-owned property from The City pursuant to section 384(b)(4) of The City Charter.
+The Corporation assigned the lease to a private party at the direction of NYCEDC and the private party assumed the lease.
 NYCLDC did not pay or receive any fees for leased property.
+During the year ended June 30, 2022, the Corporation did not lease any City-owned properties from The City.